-Mortgage Notes Payable-Real Estate Owned
+Mortgage Note Payable-Real Estate Owned

-During 2011, the Company assumed a \$55.4 million interest-only first lien mortgage in connection with the acquisition of real property pursuant to bankruptcy proceedings for an entity in which the Company had a \$29.8 million loan secured by a portfolio of multifamily assets.
+During 2011, the Company assumed a \$55.4 million interest-only first lien mortgage in connection with the acquisition of real property pursuant to bankruptcy proceedings for an entity in which the Company had a \$29.8 million loan secured the Multifamily Portfolio.
 The real estate investment was classified as real estate owned in the Company's Consolidated Balance Sheet in March 2011.
 The mortgage bears interest at a variable rate of one-month LIBOR plus 1.23% and has a maturity date of March 2014 with a one year and three month extension option.
-In June 2011, one of the properties in the portfolio was sold to a third party for \$1.6 million and the proceeds were used to pay down the first lien mortgage to a balance of \$53.8 million at December 31, 2011.
+In June 2011, one of the properties in the Multifamily Portfolio was sold to a third party for \$1.6 million and the proceeds were used to pay down the first lien mortgage to a balance of \$53.8 million at December 31, 2012.

-Mortgage Note Payable-Held-For-Sale
+Mortgage Notes Payable-Held-For-Sale

 During 2010, the Company assumed a \$20.8 million interest-only first lien mortgage related to a deed in lieu of foreclosure agreement for an entity in which the Company had a \$5.6 million junior participation loan secured by an apartment building.
 The real estate investment was originally classified as real estate owned and was reclassified as real estate held-for-sale in December 2011.
-The mortgage bears interest at a fixed rate of 6.23% and has a maturity date of December 2013 with a five year extension option.
-The outstanding balance of this mortgage was \$20.8 million at December 31, 2011.
+The mortgage bore interest at a fixed rate of 6.23% and had a maturity date of December 2013 with a five year extension option.
+In March 2012, the Company sold the property to a third party and the first lien mortgage was paid off.

 During 2008, the Company assumed a \$41.4 million interest-only first lien mortgage related to the foreclosure of an entity in which the Company had a \$5.0 million mezzanine loan.
-The real estate investment was originally classified as real estate owned and was reclassified as real estate held-forsale in September 2009.
-The mortgage bears interest at a fixed rate of 6.13% and has a maturity date of June 2012.
-The outstanding balance of this mortgage was \$41.4 million at December 31, 2011.
+The real estate investment was originally classified as real estate owned and was reclassified as real estate held-for-sale at September 30, 2009.
+The mortgage bore interest at a fixed rate of 6.13% and had a maturity date of June 2012.
+In May 2012, the Company surrendered the property to the first mortgage lender in full satisfaction of the first lien mortgage.